 Additionally, the SoundLink Revolve+ is IPX4 water-resistant.
 It can be taken poolside without worry or can be carried to the beach thanks to the rotating handle.
 It supports AAC, which is good news for iPhone users.
 Unfortunately, aptX isn’t supported with the speaker, but if you’re listening with it on the patio or from the pool, you’re unlikely to hear a difference.

 The Revolve+ may be paired to another Revolve or Revolve+ speaker to enable either party mode or stereo listening.
-Party mode uniformly relays music through both speakers, while stereo listening designates one speaker as the left channel and the other as the right for a two-channel system.
+Party mode uniformly relays music through both speakers, while stereo listening designates one speaker as the left channel and the other as the right for a 2-channel system.
 To pair two devices hold the Bluetooth and volume up buttons simultaneously.

 Get the most for your money with the Bose SoundLink Micro